DorkOS

 Chained Workflows

 2. Backend agent runs the test suite.
-If all tests pass, it uses relay_send to notify the infrastructure agent.
+If all pass, it uses relay_send to notify the infrastructure agent.

-4. Infrastructure agent uses relay_send to notify all agents that staging is updated.
+4. Infrastructure agent notifies all agents that staging is updated.

 Use Cases